Financial Markets & SEBI

 Financial Markets — Overview & Classification

-Financial markets are platforms where buyers and sellers trade financial instruments — they channel savings into productive investment.
-Classification: By maturity: Money Market (short-term, up to 1 year) and Capital Market (long-term, over 1 year).
-By issuance: Primary Market (new securities issued) and Secondary Market (existing securities traded).
+Financial markets channel savings into productive investment by connecting buyers and sellers of financial instruments.
+By maturity: Money Market (short-term, up to 1 year) and Capital Market (long-term, over 1 year).
+By issuance: Primary Market (new securities) and Secondary Market (existing securities traded).
 By instrument: Debt market (bonds, debentures, G-Secs) and Equity market (shares).
-By regulation: Organised (regulated by SEBI/RBI, traded on recognised exchanges) and Unorganised (informal moneylenders, chit funds — outside regulatory purview).
-Participants: Issuers (companies, government), investors (retail, institutional — mutual funds, insurance, pension funds, FPIs), intermediaries (brokers, merchant bankers, underwriters, custodians), and regulators (SEBI for capital market, RBI for money market and G-Sec market, IRDAI for insurance, PFRDA for pension).
-India's financial market depth has improved significantly: Stock market capitalisation: $4+ trillion (2024), ~110% of GDP.
-Bond market outstanding: ~$2.5 trillion (G-Secs + corporate bonds), ~70% of GDP — still low compared to developed markets (US: 150%+ of GDP).
-However, India's corporate bond market is underdeveloped relative to its equity market — this creates over-reliance on bank lending for corporate financing.
+By regulation: Organised (SEBI/RBI-regulated, exchange-traded) and Unorganised (informal moneylenders, chit funds — outside regulation).
+Key participants: Issuers (companies, government), investors (retail, institutional — mutual funds, insurance, pension funds, FPIs), intermediaries (brokers, merchant bankers, underwriters, custodians), and regulators (SEBI for capital market, RBI for money market and G-Secs, IRDAI for insurance, PFRDA for pensions).
+India's stock market capitalisation: $4+ trillion (2024), ~110% of GDP.
+Bond market outstanding: ~$2.5 trillion (G-Secs + corporate bonds), ~70% of GDP — still low versus developed markets (US: 150%+).
+India's corporate bond market remains underdeveloped relative to its equity market, forcing over-reliance on bank lending.
+Exams ask the four market classifications and regulator assignments.

 Money Market — Instruments & Operations

-The money market deals in short-term funds (up to 1 year).
-Key instruments: Treasury Bills (T-Bills): Issued by RBI on behalf of the Government of India.
-Available in 91-day, 182-day, and 364-day maturities.
-Sold at a discount, redeemed at par (face value).
-Zero-coupon instruments — the difference between purchase price and face value is the return.
+The money market handles short-term funds (up to 1 year).
+Treasury Bills (T-Bills): RBI issues on behalf of GoI.
+Maturities: 91-day, 182-day, 364-day.
+Sold at a discount, redeemed at par — zero-coupon instruments.
 Minimum investment: Rs 25,000 (in multiples of Rs 25,000).
-Issued through weekly auctions.
-Risk-free — backed by sovereign guarantee.
-Used as benchmark for short-term interest rates.
-Commercial Paper (CP): Short-term unsecured promissory note issued by corporates with high credit ratings (minimum A3 by CRISIL or equivalent).
+Weekly auctions.
+Risk-free with sovereign guarantee, they benchmark short-term rates.
+Commercial Paper (CP): Unsecured promissory notes from corporates rated minimum A3 (CRISIL equivalent).
 Maturity: 7 days to 1 year.
 Issued at discount.
-Minimum denomination: Rs 5 lakh.
-Used by companies to meet short-term working capital needs at lower cost than bank loans.
-Certificate of Deposit (CD): Time deposit issued by scheduled commercial banks (maturity: 7 days to 1 year) and financial institutions (1-3 years).
-Issued at a discount.
+Minimum: Rs 5 lakh.
+Cheaper than bank loans for working capital.
+Certificate of Deposit (CD): Time deposits from scheduled commercial banks (7 days to 1 year) and financial institutions (1-3 years).
+Issued at discount.
 Minimum: Rs 1 lakh.
-Negotiable — can be traded in secondary market.
+Negotiable in the secondary market.
 Call Money/Notice Money: Overnight (call) or 2-14 day (notice) interbank lending.
-Only scheduled commercial banks and primary dealers can participate.
-Interest rate is the "call rate" — highly sensitive indicator of money market liquidity.
-If call rate rises sharply, it signals tight liquidity.
+Only scheduled commercial banks and primary dealers participate.
+A sharp rise in the call rate signals tight liquidity.
 Term Money: Interbank deposits for 15 days to 1 year.
-Repo/Reverse Repo: Part of LAF (Liquidity Adjustment Facility).
-Repo — RBI lends short-term against G-Sec collateral.
+Repo/Reverse Repo: Part of the LAF.
+Repo — RBI lends overnight against G-Sec collateral.
 Reverse repo — RBI absorbs liquidity.
-TREPS (Tri-Party Repo): Tri-party repo facilitated by CCIL (Clearing Corporation of India Ltd) — participants include mutual funds, insurance companies, and corporates (beyond just banks).
-CBLO (Collateralised Borrowing and Lending Obligation): Replaced by TREPS from November 2018.
+TREPS (Tri-Party Repo): Facilitated by CCIL with broader participation including mutual funds, insurance companies, and corporates.
+Replaced CBLO from November 2018.
+Banking exams heavily test T-Bill maturities, CP minimum rating, and CD characteristics.

 Capital Market — Primary & Secondary Markets

 The capital market deals in long-term funds (over 1 year).
-Primary Market: Where new securities are issued — company raises capital directly from investors.
-IPO (Initial Public Offering): First time a company offers shares to the public.
-Must meet SEBI listing requirements (profitability track record or QIB allotment).
-Book-building: Price discovery mechanism — issuer sets a price band (e.g., Rs 1,000-1,050), investors bid.
-Cut-off price determined based on demand.
-Fixed price method: Price set by issuer — used less frequently.
+Primary Market: Companies raise capital directly from investors.
+IPO (Initial Public Offering): A company's first public share offering meeting SEBI listing requirements.
+Book-building lets investors bid within a price band; cut-off price is set by demand.
+Fixed price method sets the price upfront.
 FPO (Follow-on Public Offer): Listed company issues additional shares.
-Rights Issue: Offered to existing shareholders in proportion to their holding (e.g., 1:5 means 1 new share for every 5 held) at a discounted price.
-Bonus Issue: Free shares to existing shareholders from reserves (e.g., 1:1 means 1 free share for every 1 held).
-No cash raised — capitalises reserves.
-OFS (Offer for Sale): Existing shareholders (usually promoters or government in PSUs) sell shares through stock exchange mechanism.
-Used extensively for government disinvestment.
-QIP (Qualified Institutional Placement): Listed company issues securities to Qualified Institutional Buyers (QIBs — mutual funds, FPIs, insurance companies) without a prospectus.
-Faster and cheaper than public offer.
-Secondary Market: Where existing securities are traded — provides liquidity.
-BSE benchmark: Sensex (30 stocks, free-float market cap weighted, base year 1978-79).
-NSE benchmark: Nifty 50 (50 stocks, base year November 1995 = 1000).
-T+1 Settlement: India moved to T+1 (trade day + 1 working day) settlement in January 2023 — first major market globally.
-Earlier T+2.
+Rights Issue: Offered to existing shareholders proportionally at a discount (e.g., 1:5 = 1 new share for every 5 held).
+Bonus Issue: Free shares from reserves (e.g., 1:1) — capitalises reserves, no cash raised.
+OFS (Offer for Sale): Existing shareholders sell through the exchange — used extensively for PSU disinvestment.
+QIP (Qualified Institutional Placement): Issues to QIBs without a prospectus — faster and cheaper.
+Secondary Market: Existing securities trade, providing liquidity.
+BSE benchmark: Sensex (30 stocks, free-float market-cap weighted, base 1978-79).
+NSE benchmark: Nifty 50 (50 stocks, base November 1995 = 1000).
+T+1 Settlement: India moved to next-day settlement in January 2023 — first major market globally.
 This reduces counterparty risk and margin requirements.
-Circuit breakers: Trading halted if index moves beyond specified limits (10%, 15%, 20% from previous close) to prevent panic.
+Circuit breakers halt trading when the index moves 10%, 15%, or 20% from the previous close to prevent panic.
+SSC asks Sensex stock count and base year.
+Banking exams test IPO vs FPO vs QIP.

 SEBI — Securities & Exchange Board of India

-SEBI was established in 1988 as a non-statutory body and given statutory powers in 1992 (SEBI Act).
-Headquarters: Mumbai.
-Chairman (as of 2025): Tuhin Kanta Pandey (replaced Madhabi Puri Buch).
-SEBI is a quasi-legislative (makes regulations), quasi-executive (enforces compliance), and quasi-judicial (adjudicates disputes and imposes penalties) body.
-Functions: (1) Protect investor interests — investor education, grievance redressal (SCORES portal), investor protection fund.
-(2) Regulate securities markets — registration of intermediaries, surveillance of trading, enforcement of insider trading and takeover regulations.
-(3) Promote market development — introduce new products, improve market infrastructure, encourage technology adoption.
-SEBI regulates: Stock exchanges (BSE, NSE, MCX, NCDEX), mutual funds (47 AMCs registered), credit rating agencies (CRISIL, ICRA, CARE, India Ratings, Brickwork, SMERA, Infomerics), portfolio managers, investment advisers, research analysts, foreign portfolio investors (FPIs), alternative investment funds (AIFs), REITs and InvITs, depositories (NSDL, CDSL), clearing corporations (NSE Clearing, Indian Clearing Corporation).
-Key regulations: (1) Prohibition of Insider Trading Regulations (2015): Defines "insider" (connected persons), "unpublished price-sensitive information" (UPSI).
-Trading window closure, mandatory disclosures.
-Penalties: Up to Rs 25 crore or 3x profits (whichever is higher).
-(2) Substantial Acquisition of Shares and Takeovers Regulations (SAST/Takeover Code 2011): Mandatory open offer when acquiring 25%+ shares or gaining control.
-(3) LODR (Listing Obligations and Disclosure Requirements 2015): Corporate governance norms — board composition (1/3 independent directors), audit committee, related party transactions, quarterly results disclosure.
-SEBI can impose penalties, suspend trading, pass disgorgement orders (return ill-gotten gains), and bar entities from the market.
+SEBI was established in 1988 as a non-statutory body and gained statutory powers in 1992 under the SEBI Act.
+HQ: Mumbai.
+Chairman (2025): Tuhin Kanta Pandey.
+SEBI is quasi-legislative (makes regulations), quasi-executive (enforces compliance), and quasi-judicial (adjudicates disputes, imposes penalties).
+Three core functions: (1) Protect investors through education, SCORES grievance portal, and the investor protection fund.
+(2) Regulate markets through intermediary registration, trading surveillance, and enforcement of insider trading and takeover rules.
+(3) Promote development through new products, infrastructure, and technology adoption.
+SEBI regulates: stock exchanges (BSE, NSE, MCX, NCDEX), mutual funds (47 AMCs), credit rating agencies (CRISIL, ICRA, CARE, India Ratings, Brickwork, SMERA, Infomerics), portfolio managers, investment advisers, FPIs, AIFs, REITs, InvITs, depositories (NSDL, CDSL), clearing corporations.
+Key regulations: (1) Insider Trading (2015): defines "insider" and UPSI.
+Penalties up to Rs 25 crore or 3x profits.
+(2) Takeover Code (2011): mandatory open offer at 25%+ acquisition.
+(3) LODR (2015): corporate governance norms — 1/3 independent directors, audit committee, quarterly disclosures.
+SEBI can suspend trading, order disgorgement, and bar market participants.
+SSC asks SEBI establishment year and HQ.
+Banking exams test SEBI functions and key regulations.

 Government Securities & Bond Market